Updated: Jan 12

 Penalties for Late Filings

-To file on-time, we need your information no later than January 25, 2021.
+To file on time, we need your information no later than Thursday, January 20, 2022.

 It is good practice to always have individuals who are not incorporated complete and sign an IRS Form W-9 the first time you engage them and before you pay them.
 Having a properly completed and signed Form W-9 for all independent contractors and service providers eliminates any oversights and protects you against IRS penalties and conflicts.
 If you have been negligent in the past about having W-9s completed, it would be a good idea to establish a procedure for getting each non-corporate independent contractor and service provider to fill out a W-9 and return it to you going forward.